 After 25 years of recording, mixing and mastering music on both tape and DAW, I have come to a clear conclusion why we need so many tracks.
 It’s very common to have 80 – 130 tracks per song and some even spend the time to have 1.300 individual tracks on their music.
 I’ve done my good share of such studio work too.
 From what I have learnt, and this comes from a simple A/B comparison as it is the easiest way to solve any problem in life; when converting audio from analog to digital a lot of information is lost.
 You have no idea how much if you monitor from the output of the sound card.

 My world turned upside down when for the first time in years I changed my monitoring from the sound card output to before the sound card.
 And I couldn’t believe my ears!
 That was the moment I realised how much information is lost and encourage you to test it yourself.
 The difference is minimal if you use a digital amp or a digital speaker distributor.
-The signal path must be full analog and then the truth is revealed to you too.
+The signal path must be full analog and then the truth dawns on you too.
 The difference is much bigger than you would expect.

 As information is lost when recording on computer, we need to compensate it by adding more tracks.
 Instead of just two rhythm guitars we double them to have four.
 We triple the lead vocals to make it bigger.
 Instead of just two backing vocal tracks we have 8, 16 or even 48.
 Everything needs doubling or tripling and what you do not yet know is; the more tracks you add the smaller the sound.